LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 ------

+### Conclusion

+This project demonstrates the application of a virtualized IEC 60870-5-104 PLC simulator in modeling a streamlined railway station automation system, integrating critical components such as train position sensors, dock/depart signals, platform doors, and emergency controls.
+By modularizing control logic across three PLCs—handling entrance/exit signaling, platform operations, and emergency shutdowns—the simulation provides a practical framework for understanding OT-grade automation workflows while prioritizing safety and interoperability.

+Though simplified for educational purposes, the system captures core principles of rail automation, including fail-safe mechanisms, manual overrides, and protocol-driven communication.
+The use of ladder logic and Python-based simulation highlights its versatility as a sandbox for engineers and students to explore cybersecurity, control logic design, and IT-OT integration without physical infrastructure overhead.
+This approach not only accelerates prototyping but also serves as a valuable resource for training, testing, and refining operational resilience in rail systems.

 ------

-> last edit by LiuYuancheng (liu_yuan_cheng@hotmail.com) by 22/05/2025 if you have any problem, please send me a message.
+> last edit by LiuYuancheng (liu_yuan_cheng@hotmail.com) by 24/05/2025 if you have any problem, please send me a message.